Puzzlepart/bestillingsportalen/Data-stores.md

 **Provisioning Request Settings**

-The Provisioning Request Settings list stores all configurable settings for Provision Assist.
+The Provisioning Request Settings list stores all configurable settings for Bestillingsportalen.

 |Name of Column|Type|Comment|
 |---|---|---|